misterneo/fye-app/README.md

 npm start
 ```

+Please note that if you're using an external device, you need to expose the application to your local network.
+To do so, run this command instead: `php artisan serve --host 0.0.0.0`.
+Also, go to the client/api/index.js file in the frontend application and update the base URL endpoint with your machine's internal IP address.

 ## Auth Integration

 Currently, the server folder only implements the authentication logic using Laravel Sanctum.
 Sanctum is a lightweight authentication system for Laravel applications that provides a simple way to authenticate users and issue API tokens.
 The AuthService class is responsible for handling the authentication logic, such as registering a user, logging in a user, generating tokens, and verifying user credentials.